FarzanaR11/2026-NVIDIA/LABS-challenge-Phase1.md

 *The Requirement:* You must add a "Self-Validation" section to the notebook.
 In this section, explain how you verified your results.
 Did you calculate solutions by hand for small N?
 Did you create unit tests?
 Did you cross-reference your Quantum energy values against your Classical MTS results?
 Did you check known symmetries?

-**Deliverable 1:** A completed, executable version of the `XXXXXXXlabs_tutorial.ipynb` notebook.
+**Deliverable 1:** A completed, executable version of the `01_quantum_enhanced_optimization_LABS.ipynb` notebook.
 This must include your new "Self-Validation" section containing code or text explaining how you verified your baseline results (e.g., manual calculation for N=3, unit tests for symmetries, or brute-force comparison for small N).

 ---